signalfx/splunk-opentelemetry-examples/instrumentation/dotnet/windows/README.md

-# Instrumenting a .NET Framework Application on Windows with OpenTelemetry (Work in Progress)
+# Instrumenting a .NET Framework Application on Windows with OpenTelemetry

 This example demonstrates how to instrument a .NET Framework Application on Windows using OpenTelemetry, and export traces, metrics, and logs to a local collector, which will then